MisterNetwork/OB_LED_Flasher_IV/README.md

 NOTE:
 Flash count can be from 1 to 8.
 Any other value or omitting count results in 3 flashes.
-Flash onRate and offRate is a multiplier (n*100) miliseconds An onRate of 10 and an offRate of 5 yields a flash pattern of 1 second on and a half second off.
+Flash onRate and offRate is a multiplier (n*100) milliseconds An onRate of 10 and an offRate of 5 yields a flash pattern of 1 second on and a half second off.
 Brightness is system level from 1-255 (default is 96)
 Example: